 4300 Alton Rd

 Miami Beach, Fl 33140

 305-674-2018 or 305-674-2543 ext.
 50728

-lachua, Duval, Brevard, Hernando, Hillsborough, Indian River, Leon, Marion, Lake, Okeechobee, Orange, Osceola, Pasco, Pinellas, Polk, Seminole, St. Lucie, Sumter, and Volusia counties.
+Alachua, Brevard, Hernando, Hillsborough, Indian River, Marion, Lake, Manatee, Okeechobee, Orange, Osceola, Pasco, Pinellas, Polk, Putnam, Sarasota, Seminole, St. Lucie, Sumter, and Volusia counties.

 Chief of Operations and Brain Bank Program Manager

 - Known voids in the Central, South and North Florida regions: